 How would loved ones’ access funds and make financial decisions on your behalf if you suffered a serious accident or illness and could not look after your own financial or business affairs?

 This question is hard to consider, but vital once you start to create an estate plan.
+An enduring power of attorney may be the right solution for you.

 Nobody likes to think about a time when they are incapacitated but people are living longer in Alberta and it is a reality that many have to face.